Philippa Schuyler: Journalism career

 As her concert schedule decreased in the early 1960s, Schuyler followed her father George Schuyler into journalism in her thirties.
 She supplemented her limited income by writing about her travels.
 She published more than 100 newspaper and magazine articles internationally, and was one of the few black writers for the United Press International.
-Schuyler published four non-fiction books: Adventures in Black and White (a biography, 1960); Who Killed the Congo? (a summary of the Belgian Congo's fight for independence, 1962); Jungle Saints (about Catholic missionaries, 1963); and Kingdom of Dreams (a quixotic study of scientific dream interpretation written with her mother, 1966).
+Schuyler published four non-fiction books: Adventures in Black and White (a memoir-travelogue, 1960); Who Killed the Congo? (a summary of the Belgian Congo's fight for independence, 1962); Jungle Saints (about Catholic missionaries, 1963); and Kingdom of Dreams (a quixotic study of scientific dream interpretation written with her mother, 1966).

 Personal life

 Schuyler's personal life was frequently unhappy since childhood.
 Her mother punished her severely with whippings, and she never made friends because she did not attend school regularly.
 When she did attend school, she was ahead of other children her age, and was usually the only minority.

 Schuyler developed an inferiority complex about her race and viewed her blackness as a "stigma".
 Schuyler rejected many of her parents' values and viewed their interracial marriage as a mistake.
 She increasingly became a vocal feminist and made many attempts to pass herself off as a woman of Ibero-American descent named Felipa Monterro y Schuyler.

 Although Schuyler engaged in a number of affairs, she never married.
 In 1965, she endured a dangerous late-term abortion in Tijuana after an affair with the Togolese Foreign Minister at the time, Georges Apedo-Amah, because she did not want to have a child with a black man.
 Schuyler wanted to marry an Aryan man to boost her career and produce offspring she deemed ideal.

 Schuyler and her father were members of the John Birch Society.
 In addition to her native English language, she spoke French, Italian, Spanish, Portuguese, and German.
 She was also a devout Catholic.